 7. Improper Lane Change

-In addition to the physical act of changing lanes, there are several points to remember when engaging in this action.
-Your driving test administrator will mark you down several points for failing to properly and safely switch from one lane to another.
+In addition to the physical act of changing lanes, there are several points to remember when doing so.
+Your examiner will mark you down several points for failing to properly and safely switch from one lane to another.

 Solution: When changing lanes, always remember to first survey your surroundings.
 Check your rearview, then side view mirror, and finally blind spot before completing a lane change.
 Failing to do either of these will result in a failing mark on the ‘lane change’ portion of the drivers’ test.
 Additionally, students must signal at least 5 seconds before beginning to change lanes.

 8. Car Failure

-Any car can be used in a driving test – whether its value exceeds six figures or is priced below $1,000.
-However, the vehicle you choose to test with must abide by legal guidelines for road use, such as working brake lights, functioning windshield, and headlights.
+The testing vehicle you choose must abide by legal guidelines for road use, such as working brake lights, functioning windshield, and working headlights.
 Your local DMV will disallow you from taking the exam if your car has expired registration or is not up to date on inspections or emissions checks.

 Solution: Do a full self-inspection of your vehicle at least 3 days prior to your scheduled test appointment.
 Check your mirrors, brake lights, and headlights to ensure they are all in working order.
 Also, make sure your registration and insurance documents are up to date.
 Any condition that affects the legal operation of your vehicle will deem you ineligible to take the driving test until those matters are addressed.